Izaac-G/i3-Dotfiles/README.md

 ### NeoVim keybindings
-I will not be listing all of vims hotkeys, as these can be learned online or with tools like vimtutor.
+I will not be listing all of vim's hotkeys, as these can be learned online or with tools like vimtutor.
 To search keymaps in vim we can use the command :Telescope keymaps.
 Here are some of the hotkeys I use the most:

 - `space`: The leader key for accessing convenience commands.
 This key will be addressed as leader for the sake of these hotkeys
 - `leader + sf`: [S]earch [F]iles, using telescope for file preview